Tencent/DCache/README-EN.md

 * Distributed storage with good scalability.
 * An LRU cache, support expiration mechanism and data persistence.
 * With a perfect platform for maintaining and monitoring.
+* The business does not need to interact with MySQL directly.
+DCache will automatically write data to DB

 ## Supported operating systems